jdferreira/following-thebennybox-tutorial/README.md

 **Note:** As the moment (and reflecting what is done in the tutorial), modifiers (Alt, Ctrl etc.) are not considered.
 I suspect they will be in the future, in which case I'll have to update the code of the `InputState` struct.

 Some aesthetic changes were implemented as well.
 In particular, frames per second are now reported in the title of the window, not in the terminal.

+## Videos #4, #5 and #6

+There is a `cgmath` crate that implements the basic 2-, 3- and 4-dimensional algebra objects (vectors, matrices, quaternions and the like).
+I will rely on that and not implement my own.
+Since these videos were all about this algebra stuff, I did not code anything, except the necessary boilerplate to include the `cgmath` create in the project.